coderamen666/srd-v3.5-md/epic/epic-magic-items-1.md

 **Epic Psionics:** This special crystal ring comes in a variety of types useful only to psionic characters (characters who have power points per day).
-The wearer's total power points per day are increased, depending on the ring.
-The points granted are not bonus points---while the ring is worn, it actually increases the wearer's points per day, but a night's rest is required before gaining access to the increased power point per day total.
+The wearer’s total power points per day are increased, depending on the ring.
+The points granted are not bonus points—while the ring is worn, it actually increases the wearer’s points per day, but a night’s rest is required before gaining access to the increased power point per day total.
 (Power points are not actually stored in the ring, as would be the case for a crystal capacitor.
-Instead, the ring grants power points by magnifying the manifester's own power.)
+Instead, the ring grants power points by magnifying the manifester’s own power.)

-A *ring of epic psionics V* increases the wearer's daily power points by 43 points, a *ring of epic psionics VI* grants 63 power points, a *ring of epic psionics VII* grants 87 power points, a *ring of epic psionics VIII* grants 115 points, and a *ring of epic psionics IX* grants 147
+A *ring of epic psionics V* increases the wearer’s daily power points by 43 points, a *ring of epic psionics VI* grants 63 power points, a *ring of epic psionics VII* grants 87 power points, a *ring of epic psionics VIII* grants 115 points, and a *ring of epic psionics IX* grants 147